MacLemon/CongressChecklist/README.md

 ### Documents
 - Train/plane tickets (including verification documents for self-printed DB tickets.
 Check the List of accepted documents!
 [Was ist als Identifizierungskarte zugelassen?][41].)
 - Congress tickets (printed or digital. iOS passbook/wallet, PDF)
   - have them ready before your line up at the cash desk!
+(Turn up your screen brightness.)
 - Passport or other kind of photo ID (Personalausweis)
 - Driver's license (even an international one)
 - Hotel booking
+- Your health insurance card
+- Your vaccination documents or history (Impfpass)
+- An [organ donor card][21] (We really hope you won't need them, but just in the case: you might save a life!)
 - Ham radio license (CEPT license)
 - [Hackerspace passport][5]
-- An [organ donor card][21] (We really hope you won't need them, but just in the case: you might save a life!)
-- Your health insurance card
-- Your vaccination documents or history (Impfpass)

 ### Payment stuff
 When using ATMs/Cash Machines/Bankomaten/Geldautomaten give them a good wiggle before inserting your card.
 During 32C3 a Skimmer device had been found at an ATM at Bahnhof Dammtor.
 This is just a reminder, you should do that every time you use your card.

 - Some cash (€uros, or other local currency)
-- Credit card
-- Maestro card (Bankomatkarte, EC-Karte)
-- Coins (€uros, for automated vending machines, like public transport tickets)
+	- Including coins (€uros, for automated vending machines, like public transport tickets)
-- Bitcoin wallet (the encrypted fashion with a good passphrase) or one for your preferred kind of crypo-currency
+- Credit and/or Maestro card (Bankomatkarte, EC-Karte)
 - Emergency numbers for your bank so you can lock your credit card/debit card/Bankomatkarte in case it gets lost/stolen/left behind.
     - German cards can be locked via the [lockinghotline][34] 116 116 (or +49 - 30 4050 4050)
     - For your Bankomat Karte (EC debit card) check if the “Geo Control” of your bank allows withdrawing in your destination country.
+- Bitcoin wallet (the encrypted fashion with a good passphrase) or one for your preferred kind of crypo-currency

 ### Mobility
-- Cards, PINs, Apps (and required account data) for Car- and bicycle sharing
 - An app to show local public transport times.
 Not all cities are available in Google/Apple/You-name-it Maps applications.
+- Cards, PINs, Apps (and required account data) for Car- and bicycle sharing

 #### Emergency Information for Events: